sajathfirthows/sajathfirthows/README.md

 💻I am an Undergraduate Student in Network Engineering and having 6 months plus of experience.
 Focusing on DevOps with a passion for driving efficiency.
 Gaining Skills in using a variety of DevOps tools, such as CI/CD pipelines, infrastructure as code (IaC), and monitoring and logging systems.
 Committed to staying up-to-date with the latest DevOps practices and technologies.

-🎭As a Trainee DevOps Engineer with 6+ months of experience in the IT industry, I am a dedicated and passionate individual with a strong drive for efficiency.
-Currently pursuing Higher National Diploma in Network Engineering, I have gained skills in using a variety of DevOps tools such as CI/CD pipelines, infrastructure as code (IaC), and monitoring and logging systems.
-I am committed to staying up-to-date with the latest DevOps practices and technologies to ensure that I am always at the forefront of industry advancements.
-Through my dedication and hard work, I have demonstrated my ability to learn quickly and adapt to new challenges.
+🎭Through my dedication and hard work, I have demonstrated my ability to learn quickly and adapt to new challenges.
 With my passion for DevOps, I am continually motivated to learn more and improve my skills to achieve success in my field, and I look forward to the opportunities that will enable me to do so.

-📫You can reach me at sajathfm8@gmail.com
+- 🌱 I’m currently learning Kubernetes
+- 👯 I’m looking to collaborate on community projects
+- 🤔 I’m looking for help with my community projects
+- 📫 How to reach me: <a href="https://sajathfirthows1.my.canva.site/" target="_blank">sajathfirthows1</a>